 Routine Care (optional)

 A Wellness Rewards plan helps you budget and pay for regular veterinary costs for your cat.
-We offer either a $200 or $400 option.
+We offer either a $200 or $400 annual allowance.

-Wellness Rewards covers office visits, FIP and FVRCP vaccinations, flea & tick preventatives and more that the insurance plan does not.
+Wellness Rewards covers office visits, FIP and FVRCP vaccinations, flea & tick preventatives and other items that the insurance plan does not.

 with the Human Touch